vivid-inc/ash-ra-template/DEVELOP.md

   - See https://github.com/cljdoc/cljdoc-analyzer
 - Infer sensible defaults that can be customized via overrides.
 - Provide access to more of the execution context from within the evaluation environment: (render) args.
 The evaluation stack starting from the page through to the current (yield).
-- ClojureScript.
-  - `art` module only
+- ClojureScript. `art` module only.
-  - Replace `reduce-fsm` with ClojureScript-compatible [metosin/tilakone.core](https://github.com/metosin/tilakone/network)
 - Declare version 1.0.0 once the community deems the ART feature-complete, reliable, and properly documented.
 - How to achieve fast runtime performance, fast development & testing feedback loop.
 Benchmarks with hyperfine.
 - Build: Sign releases.